How illegals manage to work and study in the USA: answers to the main questions

 How do illegal immigrants manage to work in the USA?

-Sometimes they work in the shade - while the employer does not submit information about them to the tax authorities.
-Illegal immigrants also buy fake green cards and fake social security cards in their name from illegal sellers, and some steal or loan documents for work belonging to a US citizen or legal permanent resident.
+Sometimes they work in the shadows - while the employer does not submit information about them to the tax authorities.
+Illegal immigrants also buy fake green cards and fake social security cards in their own name from illegal sellers, and some steal or lend work documents belonging to a US citizen or legal permanent resident.

 According to Alex Novraste, an immigration policy analyst at the Cato Institute in Washington, DC, there is a huge black market for fake identity documents that can satisfy the paperwork requirements that help illegal immigrants get jobs.
 Moreover, the illegal use of other people's documents and impersonation of another person was and remains a violation of the law.